pejulian/.config/README.md

 ## FAQ

 1. On WSL2, it was necessary to do some manual setup before `markdown-preview` could work.
+   - Open up `.zshrc` and link Chrome browser to WSL:
+     ```bash
+     ln -sf "/mnt/c/Program Files/Google/Chrome/Application/chrome.exe" ~/.local/bin/chrome
+     export CHROME_BROWSER=~/.local/bin/chrome
+     ```
+     > Take note of the path to the Chrome browser.
+It might be different on your machine.
    - `asdf plugin-add yarn`
    - `asdf install yarn latest`
    - `asdf global yarn <LASTEST_VERSION>` (at the time of writing, it was 1.22.22)